italolelis/collections/README.md

 ## Usage

-### The Collection Class

-The Collection represents the List in .NET language or simply non-associative arrays in php:
+The ArrayList represents the List in .NET language or simply non-associative arrays in php:

 ```php
   $person1 = new \stdClass();